-- 613. Accounting in the Not-for-Profit Sector.
-(1.5) A study of the accounting practices and financial reporting standards of governmental and not-for-profit organizations. - 621.
-Advanced Management Accounting.
-(3) Advanced study of management accounting topics including strategic and operational decisions, behavioral issues related to budgeting, transfer pricing, performance measurement, and contemporary issues in accounting for management planning and control. - 631.
-Federal Taxation of Corporations, Estates, and Trusts.
-(3) A review of federal taxation principles associated with the organization, operation, and dissolution of corporate, partnership and tax exempt organizations.
+613. Accounting in the Not-for-Profit Sector.
+(1.5) A study of the accounting practices and financial reporting standards of governmental and not-for-profit organizations.

+621. Advanced Management Accounting.
+(3) Advanced study of management accounting topics including strategic and operational decisions, behavioral issues related to budgeting, transfer pricing, performance measurement, and contemporary issues in accounting for management planning and control.

+631. Federal Taxation of Corporations, Estates, and Trusts.(3) A review of federal taxation principles associated with the organization, operation, and dissolution of corporate, partnership and tax exempt organizations.
 Introduction to federal estate and gift taxes and to income taxation of trusts and estates.
 P-Admission to master of science in accountancy program.

-- 632. Selected Topics in Taxation.
+632. Selected Topics in Taxation.
 (3) A review of advanced tax topics including consolidated tax returns, international transactions, multistate corporate taxation, and family tax planning.
-P-Accounting 631. - Bus.
+P-Accounting 631.

+633. Tax Policy and Planning.
+(1.5) An examination of current tax policy issues and the effects of taxes on investment alternatives.
+P-Business 237.
+Stewart

+Bus.
 633. Investment Analysis.
 (3) Study of investment alternatives, expected returns, and corresponding risks; valuation of stocks and bonds applying both fundamental and technical analysis; survey of past and current methods of stock selection techniques, including portfolio considerations.
-P-Business 231 or permission of instructor. - Bus.
+P-Business 231 or permission of instructor.

+Bus.
 634. Multinational Financial Management.
 (3) Analysis of the international aspects of managerial finance.
 Emphasis upon institutional factors influencing capital acquisition and allocation.
-P-Business 231 or permission of instructor. - Bus.
+P-Business 231 or permission of instructor.

+Bus.
 636. Financial Derivatives.
 (1.5) Futures, options, and swaps are the three most important types of financial derivatives, and they are linked by a common pricing framework.
 This course emphasizes the use of these derivatives in risk management but includes speculative strategies that can be implemented with them.
-P-Business 231 or permission of instructor. - Bus.
+P-Business 231 or permission of instructor.

+Bus.
 638. Financial Statement Analysis.
 (2) A study of the techniques used to analyze and interpret the information in corporate financial statements.
 Emphasis is placed on (1) accounting methods used in the preparation of financial statements, (2) implications of management's accounting choices for evaluation of corporate performance by creditors and investors, and (3) linkages among financial statement items.
-P-Business 232 or permission of instructor. - 651.
-Accounting Information Systems.
+P-Business 232 or permission of instructor.

+651. Accounting Information Systems.
 (1.5) A study of the design and operation of accounting systems including the revenue, expenditure, and administrative transaction cycles.
-Emphasis is placed upon the necessary controls for reliable data. - 653.
-Introduction to Auditing.
+Emphasis is placed upon the necessary controls for reliable data.

+652. Introduction to Auditing.
 (4) An examination of basic auditing concepts and practices, and the auditor's professional responsibilities.
 Emphasis is placed upon auditing standards and the auditing procedures commonly used in public accounting.
-C-Accounting 651 and at least a C in Accounting 212.
-P-Admission to master of science in accountancy program. - 677, 678.
-Individualized Reading and Research.
-(Credit to be arranged) Directed study in specialized areas of accountancy.
-P-Admission to master of science in accountancy program.
+C-Accounting 651.
+P-At least a C in

+Accounting 212; admission to master of science in accountancy program.

 Bus.
 671. Strategic Management.
-(3) This course focuses on the derivation of competitive advantage by organizations.
+(4) This course focuses on the derivation of competitive advantage by organizations.
 The course emphasizes the activities of general managers who are responsible for the shape, character, and direction of the total enterprise.
 Course content includes analyzing the effects of industry and competitive environments on the firm, determining the basis upon which organizations compete, formulating and implementing integrative strategic action plans which enhance competitive performance, and strategic leadership.
 Emphasis is placed on applying principles of competitive analysis and strategic planning to case studies of domestic and international business situations, and in the use of computer simulations.
 P-Business 211, 221, 231, and 241.